wearehumblebee/styled-components-breakpoint/README.md

 [![Travis](https://img.shields.io/travis/rust-lang/rust.svg)]()

 ## Styled Components Breakpoint 💅
-This package provides a set of utility functions for working with CSS media queries in [Styled Components](https://www.styled-components.com/).

-#### Why do I need this?
-Media queries can easily become unwieldy and difficult to read at first glance, and we usually want a way to make them reusable through out our project.
-In SASS and LESS this problem is often solved using mixins.
-Mixins help to abstracting the otherwise verbose nature of media queries, making them both more readable and easier to type.
-This library provides a small set of utiltiy functions that solves these same problems for dealing with media queries in [Styled Components](https://www.styled-components.com/).
+This library provides utility functions for dealing with media queries, to make them reusable and easier to read.
+It can be used as an alternative to SASS/LESS mixins.

-This library allows you to set up any number of breakpoints with a naming convention of your choice.
-Once set up you'll have three main utility functions for each breakpoint: `up` (min-width), `down` (max-width), and `only` (a range between two media queries).
+More on mixins and [Styled Components](https://www.styled-components.com/) in [this article](https://github.com/styled-components/styled-components/blob/master/docs/tips-and-tricks.md).

 ---